 We all know the first floor of a house has to be solid before you start building the second floor.
 (No squeaks or shaky ceilings in my house, please!)
-The same goes for 3rd, 4th and 5th grade math students.
-They need to build a solid foundation in mental math before they can add start…
+The same goes for 3rd, 4th, and 5th-grade math students.
+They need to build a solid foundation in mental math before they can add start working…

 Make Math Facts Fun Instant recall and mastering multiplication facts for fluency is needed for exponents, making common denominators for adding and subtracting fractions and solving algebraic equations just to name a few.
 However, practicing facts with flash cards can be redundant and dull.
 Memorizing multiplication products can be challenging for many kids.
 I love…

 Helping students with beginning measurement is so important in developing their future math skills.
 To begin, having a strong introduction to measurement for 1st and 2nd grade students can make a huge difference in their foundational understanding of this important skill!
 Get started with this introduction to measurement for 1st and 2nd grade students.
 Identifying…